Blog

 • Larger borrowing needs

-You borrow a lump sum secured against your property and repay it over a fixed term.
+A home equity loan allows you to borrow a lump sum secured against your property and repay it over a set term.

-• Property is at risk if repayments aren’t met
+• Your property may be at risk if repayments are not met

 3. Home equity line of credit (HELOC)